First American Payment Systems Review

 Here are some of the most common complaints against First American Payment Systems:

 - Unethical sales tactics: Overall, merchants are unsatisfied with the sales experience provided by many FAPS agents.
 Specifically, complaints include non-disclosure of contract terms and fees, as well as receiving misleading information about how credit card processing works and how rates are decided.
-The fact that FAPS does not provide any useful educational material or rate information on their website makes the sales experience even more opaque.
+The fact that FAPS does not provide any useful educational material or rate information on their website makes the sales experience even more confusing and misleading.

-- Overall expensive: Some merchants complain about rate hikes and high percentages of non-qualified transactions.
+- Overall cost: Some merchants complain about rate hikes and high percentages of non-qualified transactions.
 Others bemoan their hefty early termination fees.
 Others hate finding so many undisclosed fees on their statements.
 But most complaints I read had in common a general feeling that FAPS is charging more than they are worth.
 Based on everything I’ve seen, I tend to agree.

 Positive Reviews and Testimonials: